-An engine compression brake is standard on the MX-13 engines.
+An engine compression brake is standard on the MX-11 engines.
 Optionally, this engine may be equipped with an exhaust brake.
 When activated, these devices supplement the service brakes by creating a braking effect on the drive wheels, helping keep your vehicle's service brakes from overheating and/or from additional wear and tear.
 The engine compression brake or exhaust brake is not an emergency brake nor intended to replace the service brakes.

-DO NOT operate the engine compression brake or exhaust brake when driving/operating your vehicle bobtail or with a loaded or unloaded trailer on road surfaces with poor traction (wet, icy, or snow covered roads) or in heavy traffic.
-There may not be enough weight on the rear axle to provide traction.
-Braking caused by the normal operation of the engine compression brake or exhaust brake could cause you to lose control of the vehicle, resulting in an accident.
-Make sure the engine compression brake or exhaust brake is switched "OFF" when driving bobtail or with an unloaded trailer.
-Failure to comply may result in death, personal injury, equipment, or property damage.
+DO NOT use a retarder (engine brake, exhaust brake, or transmission retarder) when operating your vehicle bobtail or with an unloaded trailer.
+There may not be enough weight on the rear axle to provide traction, causing a loss of vehicle control, resulting in an accident.
+Make sure the engine brake is switched "OFF" when bobtailing or operating with an unloaded trailer.
+Failure to comply may result in death, personal injury, equipment damage or property damage.